thanasisn/SDR_enhancement_LAP/article/article_doc.md

 stronger CE event of $49.7\,\%$ above the clear sky threshold was observed on 28 October 2016.
-In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OIR and excess irradiation .
+In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OIR and excess irradiation.

 ## 3.1 Long-term trends